itsayellow/marcam/tests/test_gui.rst

 2. Does the box flicker as you drag it larger or smaller?
 3. Does the background matter have visual artifacts where the box was dragged?

+   * test with single_pixel_lines.mcm to see if pixel aliasing under rubberband box is a problem